F4 (mathematics): Simple roots

+The Hasse diagram for the F4 root poset is shown below right.

 F4 polynomial invariant

 Just as O(n) is the group of automorphisms which keep the quadratic polynomials x^{2} + y^{2} + ... invariant, F4 is the group of automorphisms of the following set of 3 polynomials in 27 variables.
 (The first can easily be substituted into other two making 26 variables).

 Where x, y, z are real-valued and X, Y, Z are octonion valued.
 Another way of writing these invariants is as (combinations of) Tr(M), Tr(M2) and Tr(M3) of the hermitian octonion matrix:

-The set of polynomials defines a 24-dimensional compact surface.
+The set of polynomials defines a 24-dimensional compact surface (the 24-dimensional isoparametric hypersurface in the unit sphere $C_2=1$ with three distinct principal curvatures, E. Cartan, 1939).

 Representations

 The characters of finite dimensional representations of the real and complex Lie algebras and Lie groups are all given by the Weyl character formula.
 The dimensions of the smallest irreducible representations are :